sxflynn/SideprojectIdeaGenerator/README.md

  - React front end with Mantine component library

 ## LLM Setup
 This package requires that you have an LLM inference server setup.
-[Jan.ai](https://jan.ai) is a recommended desktop GUI application that runs an LLM inference with OpenAI API compatible server.
-Another application that does this is **GPT4All** although you'd have to change the port number in the code to make it work.
+[Jan](https://jan.ai) is a recommended desktop GUI application that runs an LLM inference with OpenAI API compatible server on your computer.
+Ollama is another popular option, but its API is not directly compatible with the OpenAI python library and is therefore not supported at this time.

-Model: TinyLlama Chat 1.1B Q4
+### Jan settings
-About: TinyLlama is a tiny model with only 1.1B.
-It's a good model for less powerful computers.
+Settings -> Model: TinyLlama Chat 1.1B Q4 (or a more powerful model if your computer has a lot of RAM) Settings -> Advanced: Enable API Server

-### OpenAI API
+### OpenAI / Anyscale API
-You can run this package using OpenAI's servers, but you will need to obtain an API key and add it in the source code.
-Environment variables have not yet been implemented.
+You can run this package using OpenAI's or AnyScale's servers, but you will need to obtain an API key and add it in your `.env` file.

 ## Installation
-1. Install Python version 3.11
+1. Install Python version >= 3.11
 1. `git clone` the repo and `cd` into the project directory
 2. Set up a virtual environment
 ```Shell